 First, it is important to clarify the difference between symptoms for chronic venous diseases and symptoms of chronic venous insufficiency.
 Venous insufficiency can be understood as the precursor to venous disease.
 With venous insufficiency, there is a problem in the veins that prevent them from pumping blood efficiently and effectively back to the heart.
 Typically, this is caused by a problem with the valves that pump the blood along, or by a decreased elasticity in the veins, which happens naturally with aging.
 Both of these circumstances happen more often in the legs.

-Chronic venous insufficiency becomes chronic venous disease when it has caused noticeable, significant problems.
-This broad group of problems are considered venous diseases.
+Chronic venous insufficiency becomes a chronic venous disease when it has caused noticeable, significant problems.
+This broad group of problems is considered venous diseases.
 It’s worth noting, though, that not all venous diseases start out with insufficiency.
-Its crucial to understand the symptoms of venous insufficiency as well.
+It’s crucial to understand the symptoms of venous insufficiency as well.

 By far the most common disease, these refer to enlarged, swollen, visible veins, usually on the surface of the legs.
 These can sometimes be simply cosmetic problems—other times, their symptoms include swelling, a “heavy” feeling in the legs, numbness, and aches.